statusdashboard/sd-socketio-plugin/README.md

 ### Install

-Install the plugin in status dashboard as defined at https://github.com/obazoud/statusdashboard#external-plugins
+Install the 'sd-socketio-plugin' plugin in status dashboard as defined at https://github.com/obazoud/statusdashboard#external-plugins

 ### Configure